 (ii) It also ensures the proper sitting of certain buildings or structures in certain locations within the farmstead

-(iii) It ensures the location of livestock buildings in relation to other farm buildings
+(iii) farm surveying ensures the location of livestock buildings in relation to other farm buildings

-(iv) It promotes the neatness and prevents pollution within the farmstead
+(iv) farm surveying promotes the neatness and prevents pollution within the farmstead

 farm surveying and planning can also be defined as the process by which measuring of land is made on the farm.
 Such measurements by tables, plans or layout are done for specific purposes.